Skip to content

 yield client

-ManagedCosmos(endpoint, dbname, container_name, credential_factory, client_limit=connection_pooling.DEFAULT_SHARED_TRANSPORT_CLIENT_LIMIT, max_size=connection_pooling.DEFAULT_MAX_SIZE, max_idle_seconds=CLIENT_IDLE_SECONDS_DEFAULT, max_lifespan_seconds=CLIENT_TTL_SECONDS_DEFAULT, pool_connection_create_timeout=10, pool_get_timeout=60)
+ManagedCosmos(endpoint, dbname, container_name, credential_factory, client_limit=connection_pooling.DEFAULT_SHARED_TRANSPORT_CLIENT_LIMIT, max_size=connection_pooling.DEFAULT_MAX_SIZE, max_idle_seconds=CLIENT_IDLE_SECONDS_DEFAULT, max_lifespan_seconds=CLIENT_TTL_SECONDS_DEFAULT, pool_connection_create_timeout=10, pool_get_timeout=60, max_concurrent_creates=None)

 Bases: AbstractorConnector